Trade Stock Indices

 Stop Loss Indices Order Level Setting using Resistance Level

-Setting stop loss indices order above the resistance level
+Setting stop-loss order above resistance level

 Stop Loss Indices Order Level using Support Level